kidp330/op_console/README.md

 ## Credits
 Ikony pochodzą z thenounproject.com

 Attribution:
-voice by Andrejs Kirma from the Noun Project signal by nopixel from the Noun Project station by ghayn from the Noun Project
+-voice by Andrejs Kirma from the Noun Project
+-signal by nopixel from the Noun Project
+-station by ghayn from the Noun Project
-Car by agus raharjo from the Noun Project
+-Car by agus raharjo from the Noun Project
-Phone by Silviu Ojog from the Noun Project
+-Phone by Silviu Ojog from the Noun Project
-Car by Adrien Coquet from the Noun Project loading by DinosoftLab from the Noun Project terminal by Free Icons from the Noun Project
+-Car by Adrien Coquet from the Noun Project
+-loading by DinosoftLab from the Noun Project -terminal by Free Icons from the Noun Project

 Icons were cropped as permitted by the use license